Contents

 Book reviews set your book up for success in many ways.

-The first way book reviews affect the sales of your book is by increasing trust with the buyer because they see other people like your book too.
+One of the main ways is they increase the trust with the buyer because they see other people like your book too.

 It’s called “social proofing.”
 The conversion rate of traffic hitting the sales page increases because of this.